yugoccp/slack2discord/README.md

 This is an utils project to transfer Slack backup messages to Discord.

 ## Simple steps:
-1. Export Slack beckup messages.
+1. Export Slack backup messages.
 2. Create Discord Bot with proper permissions.
 3. Register Bot to the target Server.
 4. Install this project